Malaysian Resources Corporation Bhd

 Insights into Malaysian Resources’s Generation of Hazardous and Non-Hazardous Waste

-In 2023, Malaysian Resources generated a total of 4,722 metric tonnes of waste.
+In 2023, Malaysian Resources generated a total of 4,722 metric tonnes of waste. a

 Of this amount, 0.12% of Malaysian Resources's total waste generated of was classified as hazardous waste, characterized by properties such as toxicity, flammability, corrosiveness, or reactivity that may pose risks to human health, ecosystems, or the environment.
 91.77% was identified as non-hazardous waste, generally considered less harmful and subject to lighter regulatory controls.
-The remaining 8.11% was either treated using unspecified methods or not clearly categorized.
+The remaining 8.11% was either treated using unspecified methods or not clearly categorized. a

 Malaysian Resources’s Hazardous vs Non-Hazardous Waste Over Time